Report cards using this approach are issued each trimester to all of the District's K-6 students.

 Once in place, the new system will provide detailed information about how a student is progressing toward standards in specific content areas.

-The new report card will communicate much more than an "A," "B" or "C" about a student.
+A standards-based report card communicates much more than an "A," "B" or "C" about a student.
 Instead of traditional letter grades, standards-based grading uses numbers on a proficiency scale of 1 to 4.
 These scores indicate the extent to which a student is on track to meet all applicable end-of-the-year learning standards.

 What the Numbers Mean